 Notes: We understand that we cannot close the account that has been set up in EFF’s name and that returning the donations to the individual donors would be complex and difficult.

-I am an e-Money researcher and Executive Director of the Bitcoin Foundation.
+I am an e-Money researcher and Founding Director of the Bitcoin Foundation.
 My career has included senior influential posts at Sumitomo Bank, VISA, VeriSign, and Hushmail.

 "Free-market protagonists, such as Matonis, regard cybercash as better than traditional government-issued or -regulated money, because it is determined by market forces and thus nonpolitical in nature." --Robert Guttmann, Professor of Economics at Hofstra University, in Cybercash: The Coming Era of Electronic Money, 2002